What money disaster?

 There are a number of options and providers out there who can gather your information and find a personal or commercial insurance policy that would work for you.

 If you're not sure where to look, here's two recommendations I would make:

 I have a lot of respect for Dave Ramsey, a national personality that talks about personal finances.
 He vets a list of what he calls Endorsed Local Providers for independent insurance agents.

 There are a number of networks that work with multiple agencies.
-They can get your information and then put you in touch with a company that offers commercial insurance.
+They get your information and connect you with a company that provides commercial insurance.
 Referral networks are different than an independent agent in that they cannot put together competing quotes or really help you compare companies.

 However, when it comes to just FINDING a company that offers commercial policies in your state, that can be a valuable service.

 One that I have used is CommercialInsurance.net.
 In fact, I once tried out another referral network and once they got my information they transferred me to CommercialInsurance.

 Frequently asked questions about Doordash car insurance requirements:

 There is a high probability that you are uninsured while Dashing.
 Personal auto policies typically have exclusions for “livery” (transporting goods or passengers for hire) or for business use.
 If your personal auto policy has such an exclusion, you are uninsured while delivering for Doordash.